ScreamingSandals/ScreamingLib/player/README.md

 # Player Utils
-Library for working with players on server side (Bukkit or Sponge)
+Library for working with players on server side (Bukkit, Sponge, Minestom)

 ## Features
 * Sending chat messages to players
+* Opening and closing inventories, retrieving currently opened inventory (Material Resolver needed)
 * More features are WIP

+[Material Resolver](../material/README.md) is optional dependency.
+If you want inventory features, you need to shade it.

 ## Implementing lib to your project